Updated: Nov 16, 2021

 In the past, it was thought that the White Shark Cafe might be used by white sharks for mating and/or giving birth to their young (known as “parturition”).
 Females in the Cafe were repeatedly seen with distinctive rakes and bites in their skin, which often occur during rather rough shark mating sessions.
 Whatsmore, sharks which have been traced through tagging have shown patterns of repeated, rapid oscillatory diving when in the Cafe, which scientists thought might be a "courtship behaviour", used for attracting a mate (Jorgensen et al, 2012a & Weng et al, 2007).

-However, white sharks are dispersed over a very wide area in the White Shark Cafe, rarely coming close to each other.
+However, scientists now wonder if this is wrong...
+Beacsue white sharks are dispersed over a very wide area in the White Shark Cafe, rarely coming close to each other.
 There is also "sexual segregation" whilst there are there.
-The boys hang out in a smaller the core region whilst the girls swim over a wider range (over an area as large as 3,383,105 km2) around the edge.
-Also, mature and immature sharks both go to the White Shark Cafe.
-Taken together, this all suggests that maybe mating does not take place in the White Shark Cafe (Domeier & Nasby-Lucas, 2008, Jorgensen et al, 2012a, Domeier & Nasby-Lucas, 2013).
+The boys hang out in a smaller core region whilst the girls swim over a wider range (over an area as large as 3,383,105 km2) around the edge.
+Also, mature (ready to mate) and immature (too young to mate) sharks both go to the White Shark Cafe.
+Taken together, this all suggests that maybe mating does not take place in the White Shark Cafe after all (Domeier & Nasby-Lucas, 2008, Jorgensen et al, 2012a, Domeier & Nasby-Lucas, 2013).

 Similarly, very young sharks (known as "neonates") have never been seen in the White Shark Cafe, so it seems unlikely that females use the offshore area for giving birth (Domeier & Nasby-Lucas, 2008, Domeier & Nasby-Lucas, 2013).